 Conservation plans are not mandatory unless all or part of the farm falls within the Chesapeake Bay Critical Area, or you are applying for or currently participate in an agricultural land preservation program, or participate in any state or Federal cost share programs.

 If you are interested in developing a conservation plan for your farm, please contact one of the conservation planners to set up an on-farm visit.
-The planner will need to walk the farm and take notes on current farming practices and any resource issues.
+The planner will need to walk the farm and take notes on current farming practices and identify any resource issues which may need to be addressed.
+These plans are free and should be updated at least every 10 years.

 Contact a planner today to get your Conservation Plan updated!